Oxlade family via Victoria

 Elizabeth, Solomon, children with spouses, grandchildren

-Roslyn & Ian Brown have provided above four family pictures and the two of Elizabeth, also much assistance with Herman family details.
+Roslyn & Ian Brown provided above four family group pics and the two of Elizabeth, also much assistance with Herman family details.

 Ian is son of Benjamin Herman's daughter, Elizbett Ruth.
 Assistance also from Geoffrey Oxlade.